nickatnight/cookiecutter-fastapi-backend/README.md

 </p>

 # cookiecutter-fastapi-backend
-[Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to build and deploy fastapi backends..batteries included.
+:cookie: [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to build and deploy fastapi backends..batteries included.

 ## Quickstart
 Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.4.0 or higher):